-Central Forest Reserves protected areas for biomass monitor Uganda Wildlife Authority Mainly in Protected areas known as Wildlife Conservation Areas (National Parks and Wildlife Reserves) Their Monitoring does not involve in forest resources Universities and Training Institutions For purposes of training and Research Key institutions here are Faculties Botany and Environment of Ma Nyabyeya Forestry College National Forestry Resources Research Institute (NAFORRI) For purposes Research National Environment Management Authority (NEMA) They monitor non-compliance with environment safe guards in forestry practice Wetlands Department Mainly in wetland and wetland adjacent vegetation and land uses areas Most wetlands are not yet d protected areas but they are held in the law , b) forest law enforcement:
+Central Forest Reserves protected areas for biomass monito Uganda Wildlife Authority Mainly in Protected areas known as Wildlife Conservation Areas (National Parks and Wildlife Reserves) Their Monitoring does not involve in forest resources Universities and Training Institutions For purposes of training and Research Key institutions here are Faculties Botany and Environment of Ma Nyabyeya Forestry College National Forestry Resources Research Institute (NAFORRI) For purposes Research National Environment Management Authority (NEMA) They monitor non-compliance with environment safe guards in forestry practice Wetlands Department Mainly in wetland and wetland adjacent vegetation and land uses areas b) forest law enforcement:

 Institution Level of Responsibility Other Remarks National Forestry Authority Undertakes all forest law enforcement Central Forest Reserves But also monitors all movement of produce regardless of source.
-Uganda Wildlife Authority Undertakes all forest law enforcement in Wildlife Conservation Areas (National Parks and Wildlife Reserves) Works with the National Forestry enforce the law in jointly managed a other problematic areas on request Uganda Police Force They assist the NFA in apprehension of non-compliant entities of forest law Undertake investigations, arres Uganda Armed Forces (UPDF) They assist the police and the NFA on request Particularly in areas of armed la The Local Governments of Uganda They have a district forestry services (DFS) department which enforces forest law on non-protected forests They work with the National Forest to monitor forest produce movem enforce non-compliance Courts of law Prosecution and delivery of deterrence National Environment Management Authority (NEMA) They enforce non-compliance with environment safe guards in forestry practice c) forestry and forest conservation:
+Uganda Wildlife Authority Undertakes all forest law enforcement in Wildlife Conservation Areas (National Parks and Wildlife Reserves) Works with the National Forestry enforce the law in jointly managed a other problematic areas on request Uganda Police Force They assist the NFA in apprehension of non-compliant entities of forest law Undertake investigations, arres necessary) and prosecution Uganda Armed Forces (UPDF) They assist the police and the NFA on request Particularly in areas of armed la cases The Local Governments of Uganda They have a district forestry services (DFS) department which enforces forest law on non-protected forests They work with the National Forest to monitor forest produce movem enforce non-compliance Courts of law Prosecution and delivery of deterrence National Environment Management Authority (NEMA) They enforce non-compliance with environment safe guards in forestry practice c) forestry and forest conservation:

-Institution Level of Responsibility Other Remarks National Forestry Authority Undertakes all forest conservation in Central Forest Reserves Mandate ranges from both affor wildlife and wilderness areas es and protection.
-Uganda Wildlife Authority Undertakes all forest conservation in Wildlife Conservation Areas (National Parks and Wildlife Reserves) Mainly concerned with forest conse relates to wildlife and wilderness es and conservation
+14010 Institution Level of Responsibility Other Remarks National Forestry Authority Undertakes all forest conservation in Central Forest Reserves Mandate ranges from both affor wildlife and wilderness areas es and protection.
+Uganda Wildlife Authority Undertakes all forest conservation in Wildlife Conservation Areas (National Parks and Wildlife Reserves) ,

-The Local Governments of Uganda Under the Local Governments are District Forest Services (DFS) who are responsible for the conservation activities within districts Have the largest responsibility to dextension services to individual large and to care for a small acreage dareas called local forest reserves aspects of community conservation National Environment Management Authority (NEMA) NEMA has broad responsibility for the conservation of all Uganda's environmental resources including forests Wetlands Department Mainly in wetland and wetland adjacent vegetation and land uses areas Most wetlands are not yet d protected areas but they are held in the law International UN agencies such as UNDP, FAO, UNEP; International Financial Institutions such as the IBRD, and ADB; Country based development agencies such as EU, USAID, NORAD, SIDA, CIDA, GTZ, and several others Their involvement is in form of financial provision, technical capacity development and advisory.
-Civil Society Organizations They are instrumental in the research and community based application of conservation best practices on both protected and non-protected areas International Civil Society of involved in forest conservation ind WWF, CARE, and AWF.
-There national and Community based organizations.
+The Local Governments of Uganda Under the Local Governments are District Forest Services (DFS) who are responsible for the conservation activities within districts Have the largest responsibility to c extension services to individual is and to care for a small acreage c areas called local forest reserves aspects of community conservation National Environment Management Authority (NEMA) NEMA has broad responsibility for the conservation of all Uganda's environmental resources including forests Wetlands Department Mainly in wetland and wetland adjacent vegetation and land uses areas Most wetlands are not yet d protected areas but they are held ir the law International UN agencies such as UNDP, FAO, UNEP; International Financial Institutions such as the IBRD, and ADB; Country based development agencies such as EU, USAID, NORAD, SIDA, CIDA, GTZ, and several others Their involvement is in form of financial provision, technical capacity development and advisory.
+Civil Society Organizations They are instrumental in the research and community based application of conservation best practices on both protected and non-protected areas International Civil Society or involved in forest conservation inc WWF, CARE, and AWF.
+There national and Community based or organizations.
 Individuals and Communities Individual land owners are responsible for the forestry activities on their own land and on the lands they acquire for forestry activities.
 A few individuals are actually conservation activities.
-In commulands, community leaders are resithem.
+In commu lands, community leaders are resithem.